Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 You can use the dependency

-block to extract the output variables to access another module’s output variables in the terragrunt inputs
+block to extract the output variables to access another unit’s output variables in the terragrunt inputs

 attribute.